5 Things to Organize in Your Home: Get Started Organizing

 A: The first step of organizing is to create a plan!
 Figure out which areas of your home you’d like to declutter and organize, break down spaces into reasonable tasks, and come up with a timeline.
 (Organizing the things above is a good start!)

 Just the Beginning: 5 Things to Organize

 Organizing your home may seem overwhelming, but by organizing these 5 things you’re off to a great start!
-Check out our other decluttering and organizing blogs to tidy up the bedroom, bathroom, kitchen and garage.

-It’s a given that you’ll need more space while organizing.
+It's a given that you'll need more space while organizing.
 Store Space offers professional, affordable storage solutions around the United States.
-Use our storage finder to locate your nearest facility.
+Use our storage location finder to locate your nearest facility.